 The State Archives has created a naturalization pathfinder to help researchers determine where to locate records of New Yorkers' naturalizations from 1664 to the modern day.
 Naturalization records are created pursuant to the U.S. Constitution and federal law.
 If a naturalization proceeding occurred in a state court in New York, the resulting records are in custody of the county clerk's office in the county where the proceeding occurred.

 No, the New York State Archives holds only historical records of New York State government.
 The New York State Library holds a very large collection of directories for cities in New York State.
 For more information about that collection, go to the State Library's website; phone (518) 474-5355; or email firstname.lastname@example.org.

-The New York State Archives holds numerous records relating to inmates of New York State correctional facilities (prisons and reformatories).
-For information about prison records in the Archives, consult the Guide to Records of the Department of Correctional Services in the New York State Archives or search the Archives' online catalog.
-The prison records in the Archives are far from complete, and few of the records are indexed.
+The New York State Archives holds numerous records relating to individuals incarcerated in New York State correctional facilities (formerly prisons and reformatories).
+The prison records in the Archives are far from complete and indexing of those records is an ongoing process.